-Congress passed the Affordable Care Act (ACA, also referred to by some as “Obamacare”) in 2009, and President Obama signed it into law.
+Congress passed the Affordable Care Act (ACA, also referred to as Obamacare) in 2009, and President Obama signed it into law.
 It has survived court challenges all the way to the US Supreme Court.
 Some provisions have already gone into effect.
-For example, children under the age of 19 can not be denied coverage because of a pre-existing condition, and young adults can continue on their parents’ insurance until they turn 26.
+For example, children under the age of 19 cannot be denied coverage because of a pre-existing condition, and young adults can continue on their parents’ insurance until they turn 26.
 Women can have direct access to an ob/gyn without a referral.
 Lifetime caps on insurance payouts are eliminated.
 And insurance companies are required to spend 80-85% of premiums on health care.

-As of January 1, three major parts of the ACA will kick in — 1) the requirement that most people have health insurance, either through an employer, through the government, or purchased individually; 2) the creation of “exchanges,” marketplaces where individuals can compare insurance plans; and 3) subsidies for individuals purchasing coverage who can’t afford their coverage.
+Three major components of the ACA are: 1) the requirement that most people have health insurance, either through an employer, through the government, or purchased individually; 2) the creation of “exchanges,” marketplaces where individuals can compare insurance plans; and 3) subsidies for individuals purchasing coverage who can’t afford their coverage.

 If you currently have insurance coverage through an employer, it is likely that very little will change for you.
 But if you are uninsured, there’s a lot that you will need to know in order to make good decisions and get the best coverage you can for what you can afford.
 In order to help you gather information you will need to have, this webpage will maintain a list of three kinds of resources: 1) print/online resources, 2) workshops or other programs being held in the state, and 3) navigators and other trained advisors.